 i=0 is the index of the most recent observation and Kis the index of the oldest observation.

-5.4.3.2 PCC
+6.Z.2.3 PCC

 Performance-oriented Congestion Control (PCC) is the other congestion control algorithm supported in the current WebRTC implementation [28].
 The sender adjusts the sending rate and observe the performance metrics including the delay and packet loss, and pick the sending rate that maximizes a utility function: